JBs197/Retriever/README.md

 Preliminary output suggests somewhere between 0% - 15% of Stats Canada's archived CSV files had faulty hosting which would prevent a download from working, even when doing so manually through a web browser.

+[2020/12/06]
+Retriever will no longer hold CSV objects in memory after that CSV has gone through a consistency check.
+The memory cost of a CSV object was minimal, but the cumulative burden was substantial after several large catalogues.

+"Plan B" now